It takes forever to make a decision.

 Below we’ll cover the six steps you’ll need to follow to create your own RACI chart.

-To get you started we made a template for you here (there’s an example for a website launch under the blank chart).
+To get you started, we’ve made a RACI template for you here (there’s an example for a website launch under the blank chart).
 Follow each step below to fill out the chart for your project.

 Step 1: Identify the team members.

-Examples include the project manager, executive sponsor, software developer, and business analyst.
+Examples include the project manager, executive sponsor, product manager, software developer, and business analyst.

-Pro tip: Use names whenever it makes sense—as opposed to job titles or teams.
-This helps solidify the commitment of the person in their role on the matrix.
+PRO TIP: Use names whenever it makes sense—as opposed to job titles or teams.
+This helps solidify the commitment of the person in their role on the RACI matrix.

 Step 2: Identify the major milestones in the project.

-If we take a project like building a website, the examples are the website design, testing, and client approval.
+If we take a project like building a website, the examples are website designing, testing, and client approval.

-You can easily use Microsoft Excel or another software program to create the RACI chart.
+You can easily use Microsoft Excel or another software program to create a RACI chart.

 Step 4: Fill in each box with the corresponding R, A, C, and I to designate the role of each person for every task.

-With the client approval milestone of the website example, the project manager would be responsible for getting their approval, the executive sponsor would be accountable, and the developer needs to be informed of the outcome.
+For the client approval milestone in the aforementioned website building example, the project manager would be responsible for getting the client’s approval, the executive sponsor would be accountable, and the developer needs to be informed of the outcome.

 Step 5: Discuss, analyze, and get approval from the project team.

-To take our example again, it’s possible the executive sponsor wants to be the person who meets with the client to get their approval, hence they would be responsible for this task.
+To take our example again, it’s possible the executive sponsor wants to be the person who meets with the clients to get their approval, hence they would be responsible for this task.

 Step 6: Provide everyone a copy.
 You can just email the file out to everyone.

-I really like this simple RACI chart that Adrian Neumeyer, of the helpful site Tactical Project Manager, created for a fictitious construction project.
+We really like this simple RACI chart that Adrian Neumeyer, founder and CEO of website Tactical Project Manager, created for a fictitious construction project.

-Let’s dive into the five most common mistakes people make when creating their RACI chart.
-Avoid these pitfalls to ensure your RACI chart—and the project with which it’s associated—succeeds:
+Let’s dive into the five most common mistakes people make when creating RACI charts.
+Avoid these pitfalls to ensure your RACI chart—and the project with which it’s associated—succeeds.

 1. Getting too granular

 - This is not the project plan.
-The tasks and responsibilities should not be detailed or drill down to daily or even weekly tasks.
+The tasks and responsibilities should not be detailed or drilled down to daily or even weekly tasks.